FASS Internship Programme

 The Faculty/Department does not find internships for students, but we do assist in sourcing internship opportunities through our partnerships with companies/organisations and guides them to post their internships on NUS TalentConnect.
 You need to make your own applications and go through company/organisation selection processes yourself.
 Securing an internship on your own is intended to be part of the learning process.

 Yes.
 You are expected to source internships on your own.
 But all internships must be approved by the FASS Dean’s Office if it is to be performed under FASS IP.
+To have a self-sourced internship reviewed, please ensure that the internship is posted on NUS TalentConnect.
 International Internships which are conducted overseas and endorsed by NUS may apply for financial aids.
 Please refer to the CFG Internships website for more information.

 You should consider an offer carefully and responsibly before accepting it.
 Once you have accepted the offer (may it be verbal or signing of contract), you are committed to honouring your contract by completing the internship.